infoonity/privacy-focused-ads/README.md

+The current version only has scope to recognize an article that has a car, carrot, or parrot as the main topic.
+In the future, more nouns can be added to the list of keywords.

 There's a plan for there to be more documentation later.
 Basically, this project is meant to be for a privacy focused ads, where the program reads some content on a page and outputs an image.
 The image will be the advertisement.

+This first version is what I view as a minimum viable product to show the concept.

 ## Acknowledgements